German NounsIntroduction To German Nouns

 lamp

-• all nouns ending in -ung are feminine
+• Nouns ending in -ung are feminine

-• most nouns ending in -e are feminine
+• Most nouns ending in -e are feminine

-German Plural Nouns
+Plural Nouns In German

 • By attaching an e, en, n, er or s to the end of the word